By Mr. Anthony J Ricchiazzi (CECOM)February 15, 2018

 O'Malley also demonstrates proper lifting techniques and stretching routines during the quarterly Supervisor Safety Council, Safety Star Point meetings, and New Employee Orientation.

 Introducing ergonomics to the way Tobyhanna does business has helped keep our TCI (Total Case Incidents) and DART (Days Away, Restricted, Transfer) rates below the Occupational Safety and Health Administration (OSHA) target, according to Wisnewski.
-To remain a Voluntary Protection Program (VPP) Star Site, our rates must be below the industry average.
-Last year the depot finished with a rate of 1.39, well below the industry rate of 2.6.

 Safety personnel work closely with O'Malley to review any new work processes that require physical labor.
 This will ensure procedures associated with the task have been evaluated ergonomically to prevent injury, according to Yermal.
 In addition, follow-up reviews of on-the-job injuries have proven instrumental in the depot's prevention efforts.
 Procedural changes can be made based on the recommendations of the ergonomics specialist.

 "Some supervisors see the benefit of the program and enroll their employees regularly, but other supervisors are concerned about the impact on their production and budgets," Wisnewski said.
 "I want to assure everyone: this program is here to benefit the mission employees to enhance their physical abilities to allow them to perform their job tasks better and avoid injury."

 Amy Marsh, an electronics technician in the C4ISR Directorate, said she trusted the guidance provided to her during her time in the worker conditioning program.

 "I also appreciated the flexibility given to participants to choose how to break up the two hours per week based on our needs and schedule," she said.